Otto Warmbier: Public reactions

 Public reactions to Warmbier's death were strong.
 U.S. senators John McCain and Marco Rubio called it "murder", as did representative Adam Schiff.
+GQ journalist Doug Bock Clark suggested that Warmbier might have attempted suicide some time after his sentencing.
 Nikki Haley, U.S. ambassador to the United Nations, said, "Countless innocent men and women have died at the hands of the North Korean criminals, but the singular case of Otto Warmbier touches the American heart like no other".
 South Korean president Moon Jae-in conveyed his condolences to Warmbier's family, and said "We cannot know for sure that North Korea killed Mr. Warmbier.
 But I believe it is quite clear that they have a heavy responsibility in the process that led to Mr. Warmbier's death".

 Michael Kirby, chairman of the United Nations commission of inquiry on human rights in North Korea, wrote: "A young American's fate becomes a metaphor, a kind of symbol, of a big story about thousands of nameless statistics locked up and oppressed in North Korea.
 They are voiceless.
 But Otto Warmbier speaks of their suffering from his grave.
 He reminds the world of the human rights wrongs in North Korea.
-He joins the voices of the many witnesses who gave testimony to the UN commission."
+He joins the voices of the many witnesses who gave testimony to the U.N. commission."

 The media reported on a wide range of other reactions.
 Some commentators criticized the Obama administration for alleged inaction in Warmbier's case, a claim disputed by Obama spokesman Ned Price.
 Some found fault with Young Pioneer Tours (the travel agency that organized Warmbier's North Korea trip) for its alleged drinking culture and for understating the risks of travel to North Korea.
 Following Warmbier's death, Young Pioneer announced it would no longer accept American citizens on its tours.
 It also amended its website to emphasize that North Korea has "what amount to extremely strict lèse-majesté laws".

 Some questioned the wisdom of Warmbier's decision to visit North Korea in the first instance.
 Robert R. King, former U.S. envoy for North Korea human rights issues, remarked that Warmbier had disregarded the U.S. State Department's travel advisory, which "strongly warns" American citizens not to travel to North Korea.
-Some analysts suggested that Warmbier had been framed by the North Korean regime for removing the propaganda poster, while others concluded that he was guilty of doing so, and in some cases criticized Warmbier for breaking the law as an American visiting a hostile country.
-Some commentators pointed to Warmbier's perceived naiveté and white privilege as contributing to his fate, while others characterized such observations as insensitive or inappropriate.
+Some analysts suggested that Warmbier had been framed by the North Korean government for removing the propaganda poster, while others concluded that he was guilty of doing so, and in some cases criticized Warmbier for breaking the law as an American visiting a hostile country.
+Some commentators pointed to Warmbier's perceived naiveté and white privilege as contributing to his fate, while others characterized such observations as insensitive, inappropriate and racist.